450+ Products Compared

 How We Evaluated Mouth Guards for Grinding

 Fit and stability.
 A guard that shifts around during sleep offers less protection and more irritation.
-We looked at how each guard achieves its fit — ready-to-wear, boil-and-bite thermoplastic, or custom impression — and which best balances accessibility with stability.
+We looked at how each guard achieves its fit — ready-to-wear, boil-and-bite thermoplastic, or custom impression — and which balances accessibility with stability.

 Material thickness and durability.
 Heavier grinders need thicker material that won’t wear through in weeks.
 We evaluated material density, BPA-free certification, and whether each guard is designed for nightly vs. occasional use.